 Fill your baskets with local produce at Sage Farmers’ Market.
 (Image: J Griffiths Photography)

 15. Meet creative types at the Mogo Collective

 The Mogo Collective stands out for its dedication to supporting local artists.
 The colourful collective is packed with everything from Indigenous artworks to paintings and property, knitwear, delicate jewellery, antique suitcases, furniture and food.
 Visit local artist Grace Paleg at her studio gallery in Batemans Bay where you can also purchase one of her pretty pastel artworks.

-Support local art and artists when you visit the Mogo Collective.
+Find new and old treasures at Mogo Collective.
 (Image: Eurobodalla Coast Tourism)

 Service is sparkly-eyed and charming at The Mossy Cafe, which you will find at Mossy Point along the coast road south from Batemans Bay to Broulee.